 For more information, visit this abbreviated list of published essays and reference books by Monica Valentinelli.

-An industry veteran with over a decade’s worth of experience, Monica has worked on dozens of hobby games including tabletop RPGs and supplements, card games, miniature games, and more.
-Known for her attention to detail and considerate worldbuilding, Monica has lent her talents to beloved gamelines such as Dungeons & Dragons Fifth Edition, Vampire: The Masquerade 20th Anniversary Edition, Vampire: The Masquerade 20th Anniversary Edition Dark Ages, Vampire: The Requiem 1st Edition, Hunter: The Vigil 1st and 2nd Edition, Shadowrun Fifth Edition, Eclipse Phase, Prince Valiant, TORG: Eternity, Scarred Lands, All Flesh Must Be Eaten, Unknown Armies 3rd Edition, and many, many more.
+An industry veteran with almost twenty years’ experience, Monica has worked on dozens of hobby games and has told numerous stories for tabletop RPGs and supplements, card games, interactive fiction (or LitRPGs), miniature games, mobile games, and more.
+Known for her attention to detail and considerate worldbuilding, Monica has lent her talents to beloved gamelines such as Firefly RPG, Dungeons & Dragons Fifth Edition, Vampire: The Masquerade 20th Anniversary Edition, Vampire: The Masquerade 20th Anniversary Edition Dark Ages, Vampire: The Requiem 1st Edition, Hunter: The Vigil 1st and 2nd Edition, Shadowrun Fifth Edition, Eclipse Phase, Prince Valiant, TORG: Eternity, Scarred Lands, All Flesh Must Be Eaten, Unknown Armies 3rd Edition, and many, many more.

-For more information, visit this list of published games by Monica Valentinelli.
+For more information about her work, visit this list of published games by Monica Valentinelli.

 Monica’s debut comic “Last